Ian Dryden

-Ian Dryden (29 December 1944 - 30 May 1993), also known as Ian Dryden Pyle, was a Scottish photojournalist and arts photographer who worked in Edinburgh, California and Mexico prior to his death from lung cancer in 1993 at the age of 48.
+Ian Dryden (29 December 1944 - 30 May 1993), also known as Ian Dryden Pyle, was a British photojournalist and arts photographer who worked in Edinburgh, California and Mexico prior to his death from lung cancer in 1993 at the age of 48.
 His work has been exhibited in the United States, Mexico and the United Kingdom.

-Early life
+Early life & Education

-Born in London and raised in Wales, in the early 1960s Ian studied engineering and architecture at the University of Edinburgh, where he was enrolled under the name Ian D. Pyle.
+Born in London and raised in South Wales, in the early 1960s Ian studied engineering at the University of Edinburgh, where he was enrolled under the name Ian D. Pyle.
+From 1968-1971, he studied architecture at the Edinburgh College of Art, which was affiliated at the time with Heriot-Watt University.

 Bertrand Russell

-In 1965, he moved to Merionethshire, Wales, where he worked for a year as personal secretary to British philosopher, peace activist and Nobel Laureate Bertrand Russell.
-On April 1, 1966, in Merionethshire, he married Bertrand Russell's adoptive granddaughter Felicity Anne Russell, who was the granddaughter of the American poet Vachel Lindsay, the daughter of Susan Doniphan Lindsay and adoptive daughter of Russell's eldest son, John Conrad Lindsay, 4th Earl Russell.
-After their marriage, Ian and Anne left Wales and lived together in Edinburgh from August 1966 until 1971.
+In 1965, he took a break from university studies and moved to Merionethshire, Wales, where he worked for a year as personal secretary to British philosopher, peace activist and Nobel Laureate Bertrand Russell.
+On 1 April 1966, in Merionethshire, he married Felicity Anne Russell, the adoptive daughter of Russell's eldest son, John Conrad Lindsay, 4th Earl Russell.
+After their marriage, Ian and Anne left Wales and lived together in Edinburgh from August 1966 until separation prior to their divorce in 1971.

-Film and Documentary Photography
+Edinburgh

-In Edinburgh, Ian turned to film-making and photography and during Edinburgh's second theatre fringe festival in 1973 he produced what a reviewer for the Guardian newspaper deemed "a beautiful film" that was shown as part of an evening tribute to avant garde music composer Eric Satie.
-Ian is registered as having worked as an Edinburgh-based documentary photographer at least by 1975.
-Early photographs indicate travel and work in the Far East and Europe in the early 1970s, including a 1974 photograph of vehicle art in Afghanistan and widely reproduced 1975 portraits of the Irish novelist and playwright Samuel Beckett in Paris.
+Given his first camera at the age of 10, Dryden was an avid amateur photographer until 1972, when he turned to photography professionally in Edinburgh, working as a freelance photographer there until 1975.
+"As a photographer to the Lindsay Kemp Mime Troup and other emerging theatre groups" in Edinburgh, Ian photographed Kemp productions of "Flowers" and "Salomé" at the Traverse Theatre.
+During the city's second theatre fringe festival in 1973 he produced what a reviewer for the Guardian newspaper deemed "a beautiful film" that was shown as part of an evening tribute to avant garde music composer Eric Satie.
+Early published photographs also included a portrait of the artistic-bohemian community of St. Stephen Street, where he lived, appearing in the Edinburgh Evening News in 1973.
+In 1973, Dryden was given the first individual exhibition of his work by the Scottish Arts Council in Edinburgh, with a show titled "Man to Mankind".
+Dryden also travelled and worked in the Far East, including Bangladesh and Afghanistan as well as on the European continent, where in 1975 he met and photographed the Irish novelist and playwright Samuel Beckett in Paris.

-In Edinburgh in 1974, Dryden met Mary Rule, an American graduate student of Shakespearean drama at the University of Edinburgh and aspiring model and stage actress.
-They married in San Diego, California, on Nov.
-22, 1975, with Rule taking the name Dryden both as her married name and stage name thereafter.
+In Edinburgh, Dryden met Mary Rule, an American-born aspiring model and stage actress, who after undergraduate studies at the University of London and the University of Bath was studying Shakespearean drama as a graduate student from 1972-74 at the University of Edinburgh.
+The couple moved to California in 1975 and were married in San Diego, California, on 22 November 1975.
+Following their marriage, Rule took the name Mary Dryden both as her married name and stage name thereafter.